 - Show the slide 'Focus questions'.

-Show the slide 'Jackie's story'.
-Ask learners to watch and listen to Jackie's story.
+Show the slide 'Dianne's story'.
+Ask learners to watch and listen to Dianne's story.
 Replay the story if you need to.

-Discuss the following questions about Jackie's story with learners.
+Discuss the following questions about Dianne's story with learners.

-- What is the main problem leading to Jackie's complaint?
+- What is the main problem leading to Dianne's complaint?

-- Who should Jackie first go to for help with her problem?
+- Does the workplace have to help Dianne with her problem?

 Show the slide 'Workbook activities'.

-Debrief Jackie's story by discussing these questions with learners.
+Debrief Dianne's story by discussing these questions with learners.
 They highlight the issues that this particular story has raised in relation to complaints.
-They also reinforce the focus questions of this scenario.
+They also reinforce the focus questions of this topic.